 We provide security to protect our websites and online services.
 The security of our social media pages is governed by each social media channel's own conditions of use.

-Where you are using a third party service provider for GST purposes, Inland Revenue is not responsible for the security of their systems.
-Please contact your third party service provider for more information about their system’s security.
+Where you're using a third party service provider to give us information, or the RealMe service to access your myIR account, Inland Revenue is not responsible for the security of their systems.
+Please contact the appropriate service provider for more information about their system’s security.

-You are responsible for making sure that your own computer or device, or the computer or device you are using, is secure.
+You're responsible for making sure your own computer or device, or the computer or device you are using, is secure.
 This includes taking all reasonable steps to:

 By using or accessing our social media pages, you are considered to have consented to the conditions of use of the particular social media channel and our individual page.